• Skip to primary navigation

 Origin

-Pavé d’Auge is a cheese from the Pays d’Auge sub-region, renowned for its dairy and cheese production, and its half-timbered houses.
+Pavé d’Auge is a cheese that originated in the sub-region Pays d’Augerenowned for its dairy and cheese production, and its half-timbered houses.
 Its origins go back several centuries and are deeply rooted in Norman cheese-making history and tradition.

 The exact details of the origins and history of Pavé d’Auge are sometimes difficult to ascertain.